Particle creation: Schwinger + Unruh + Hawking

 The sum rule for entropy in Eqs. (\ref{BHpairs1}), (\ref{WHpairs1}) and (\ref{WHBH}) is also valid for the inverse temperatures.
 The corresponding temperature $1/T= dS_{\rm final}/dM$ describing the above three processes of creation is:

 The summation law for inverse temperature is similar to that, which takes place for the black hole with several horizons,\cite{Volovik2021} where the temperature is expressed in terms of the Hawking temperatures on different horizons.
-For the black hole with two horizons, such as RN black hole one has $1/T_{\rm RN\, BH}= 1/T_+ +1/T_-$, where $T_+$ and $T_-$ are the temperatures of outer and inner horizons correspondingly.
+For the black hole with two horizons, such as RN black hole, one has $1/T_{\rm RN\, BH}= 1/T_+ +1/T_-$, where $T_+$ and $T_-$ are the temperatures of outer and inner horizons correspondingly.
 The temperature $T_{\rm RN\, BH}$ determines the Hawking radiation rate, which corresponds to cotunneling -- the coherent sequence of tunneling events at different horizons: $\exp{\left(-E/T\right)} =\exp{\left(-E/T_-\right)} \exp{\left(-E/T_+\right)}$.

 The same was found for the Schwarzschild-de Sitter black hole,\cite{LiMaMa2017,Nakarachinda2017} with $T_+$ and $T_-$ being the temperatures of the cosmological horizon and the black hole horizon correspondingly.
 On the other hand, the total entropy of the RN black hole is not necessarily the sum of the entropies of the inner and outer horizons due to correlations between the two horizons, see e.g. Refs.\cite{Volovik2021,YunHe2018,YuboMa2021,Odintsov2021,Shankaranarayanan2003,Singha2021,Azarnia2021}.
 Also the consideration of the black holes in the de Sitter environment requires the use of special modifications of the Painleve-Gullstrand coordinates,\cite{Volovik2022c} which may modify the thermodynamics.